about us

 Communications Specialist

-Camille Jasinski is a communications contractor for BECI.
+Camille is a communications contractor for BECI.
 She is an environmental communications specialist with a focus on ocean science, and a media and communication scholar.
 Camille has her BA and MA in communication from Simon Fraser University.
 Her MA thesis explored the media landscape in the Canadian context with a focus on the ideological dimensions of oppression, and the intersection between capitalism, racism, and resource colonialism.
 Over the last few years Camille has worked in climate change and science communication, particularly in the field of salmon and ocean science research.
 She was the communications manager for the International Year of the Salmon Initiative and the communications lead for the 2022 Pan-Pacific Winter High Seas Expedition.
 Camille has developed a passion for making complex issues around our rapidly changing climate accessible to a wider audience.
 Camille has been involved with the Ocean Decade endorsed project BECI (Basin-Scale Events to Coastal Impacts) since 2021.
 She also teaches yoga and fitness outside of work.